TallKite/linnstrument-firmware/README.md

 *Details: Importing: Download a settings file from the wiki.
 On your LinnStrument, set Allow Importing to YES.
 In your DAW, set the output of a midi track to your LinnStrument.
 Load the settings file into that track and press play.
 Your LinnStrument should scroll "IMPORT SUCCESS".
 If you see "IMPORT FAILURE", try again.
 If you don't see anything, see troubleshooting #9 below.*

 *To import a custom light pattern, before you press play, you must first display the one you want to overwrite.
 To import an audience message, before you press play, you must first load for editing the one you want to overwrite.
 (You needn't actually edit it.)*

+*If the EDO is OFF, Scales for Current EDO imports/exports the 9 scales in the Global Settings display.*

 *All Settings for Current EDO imports/exports not only the scales, rainbow and fretboard, but also the equave semitones, the equave cents, the guitar tuning, and all row and column offsets.
 It does not import/export the anchor pad, note or cents.*